Contact Us (800) IS-FIBER • 508-992-6464

 The Presidential Traverse is a 23-mile long hike that spans from Bretton Woods to Gorham, New Hampshire – including 9,000 feet of elevation gain.
 The traditional starting points are the AMC Highland Center at Crawford Notch (Bretton Woods) and the Presidential Range Rail Trail (Gorham).
 There are eight possible mountains to summit along the Traverse.
 This is a full weekend, weight of gear, food and supply carrying, sleeping in the cold and dark of the mountains hike in hanging tents for a shelter system with a hammock, bug net and tarp.

-Kelly set out for this weekend with Zach Robinson, also an UMass Lowell alumni, who had joined Kelly last year on the 10-4 campaign, summiting Mount Madison and Adams along the presidential traverse.
+Kelly set out for this weekend with Zach Robinson, also a UMass Lowell alumni, who had joined Kelly last year on the 10-4 campaign, summiting Mount Madison and Adams along the presidential traverse.

-The two began this hike on the Friday night around 10pm.
+The two began this hike on Friday night around 10 pm.
 After quickly dropping off one vehicle on the Gorham NH side of the range, they drove over to the AMC Highland Center for a starting place.
 Their late start was attributed to both working late that day and also running into some construction traffic passing through Franconia.
-They finally entered the trail at 11pm, equipped with headlamps and the full backpacks.
+They finally entered the trail at 11 pm, equipped with headlamps and full backpacks.
 After more than an hour, they chose a spot to settle in to for the night and assembled their hammocks.

 Early Saturday they were packed, determined and set a great pace, summiting five mountains throughout the day including: